codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

 Codefresh offers two modes of execution:

-1. Sequential Mode (which is the default) and
+1. Sequential Mode (which is the default)
-1. Parallel Mode.
+1. Parallel Mode

 ## Sequential execution mode